nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_other_limitations.md

     In IAR, the option is in **Runtime Checking** -\> **Debugger** -\> **CMSIS DAP** -\> **Interface** -\> **Interface speed**.

     In MCUXpresso IDE, the option is in **LinkServer Debugger** -\> **Advanced Settings** -\> **Wirespeed \(Hz\)**.

--   Low power reference design applications are not supported for the armgcc toolchain from zip archives.
-Please use MCUXpresso IDE or IAR toolchains for development using these applications.